logzio/documentation/docs/shipping/Code/dotnet.md

 </log4net>
 ```

+To enable JSON format logging, add the following to your configuration file:

+`<parseJsonMessage>true</parseJsonMessage>`

-Add a reference to the configuration file in your code, as shown in the example [here](https://github.com/logzio/logzio-dotnet/blob/master/sample-applications/LogzioLog4netSampleApplication/Program.cs).
+Next, reference the configuration file in your code as shown in the example [here](https://github.com/logzio/logzio-dotnet/blob/master/sample-applications/LogzioLog4netSampleApplication/Program.cs).

-###### Code sample
+**Run the code:**

 ```csharp
 using System.IO;